 Anti-Bullying Ambassadors

-They are all excited to further develop their leadership skills, deliver a range of projects and ideas, to further enhance our anti-bullying policy and create a culture which promotes kindness, compassion and understanding.
+They are all excited to now further develop their leadership skills, deliver a range of projects and ideas to further enhance our anti-bullying policy and create a culture which promotes kindness, compassion and understanding.

 Wellbeing Ambassadors

-Our Wellbeing Ambassadors work with Mrs Appleby, our Senior Mental Health Lead, to champion positive mental health and wellbeing across the school.
-The Ambassadors drive positive messages around wellbeing forward and release the stigma around talking about challenging feelings.
-They encourage people to talk, which is a critical first step.
+Our wellbeing Ambassadors work with Mrs Appleby our Senior Mental Health Lead to champion positive mental health and wellbeing across the school.
+The Ambassadors lead and promote wellbeing throughout school, they drive the message forward and release the stigma around talking about challenging feelings and encourage people to talk.

 Sports and Fitness Ambassadors

-A range of children from Years 6, 5 and 4 have been chosen to be part of the Sports Crew.
-They have been trained by Northamptonshire Sports Partnership and take responsibility for leading sporting activities for children at lunchtimes, in order to help get children active.
+A range of children from Year 6, 5 and 4 have been chosen to be part of the Sports Crew.
+They have been trained by Northamptonshire Sports Partnership and take responsibility for leading sporting activities for children at lunchtimes in order to help get children active.

 Our Sports Ambassadors are building their leadership skills by taking on the following roles: